ajksharma/dda-serverspec-crate/README.md

 java -jar dda-serverspec-crate-standalone.jar --targets targets.edn test.edn
 ```

-### Remote-whitebox
+### Remote white-box
 ![alt text](./ServerSpecRemoteWhitebox.png "ServerSpecRemoteWhitebox")

-For the remote whitebox test, the serverspec crate can be used from a source machine to test remote target machines.
+For the remote white-box test, the serverspec crate can be used from a source machine to test different aspects of the remote target machines.
-This can be achieed by either utilizing the jar provided on GitHub, or by calling the functions of the source code directly.
+This can be achieved by either utilizing the jar provided on GitHub (as described above), or by calling the functions of the Clojure source code directly.

 ### Configuration
-Two configuration file will be necessary to call the main method successfully.
-The first argument requires the configuration for the actualy tests for this crate, while the second configuration
-file is responsible for the target nodes.
+Two configuration files are necessary to call the main method successfully.
+These files specify both WHAT to test resp.
+WHERE.
+In detail: the first file defines the configuration for the actual tests performed by this crate, while the second configuration file specifies the target nodes/systems, on which the tests will be performed.

 The following examples will make the creation of these files more clear.
-Please note that, we will reference the files for the test configuration and target configuration "test.edn"
-and "targets.edn", respectively.
+Please note, that we will reference the files for the test configuration and target configuration "test.edn" and "targets.edn", respectively.

-#### Targets config Example
+#### Targets config example
 ```clojure
 {:existing [{:node-name "test-vm1"
              :node-ip "35.157.19.218"}